eosdis-nasa/earthdata-pub-dashboard/CONTRIBUTING.md

     Pub Core PR
     * Set `'change-me-next-api-release'` as the value for the `minCompatibleApiVersion` config value.
-* Upon submission of a pull request, the Earthdata Pub development team will review the code
+* Upon request of a pull request, the Earthdata Pub development team will review the code
 * The request will then either be merged, declined, or an adjustment to the code will be requested